NaZiiru/NaZiiru/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a Full-Stack Developer and Computer Science Engineer with a passion for building efficient and scalable applications.
+Computer Sc.Engineer | FullStack Developper with a passion for building efficient and scalable applications.
 I have a strong foundation in both front-end and back-end technologies, allowing me to create seamless user experiences while ensuring robust server-side functionality.

 ## 🌐 Socials: